Hay Point & Mackay

 Round Top Island

 • Round Top Island has the highest soft coral community of all inshore locations monitored.
-Total coral cover has remained consistently between 25-40%.
-Macroalgae has continued to decline since the 2020 region-wide heat stress event.
+Total coral cover has remained consistently between 25-40% over time.
+Despite macroalgae fluctuations recently, hard and soft coral cover has held steady.

 Mean percentage of Benthic Composition